MinionAttack/conllu-conll-tool/README.md

       language), but be aware that the script does not process more than one level of subdirectories.
 - **label**: Name of the tag to attach to the embeddings file.
 - **dimension**: The vector dimensions for the tag.
-- **position** (Optional): Indicates the position where the label is to be inserted, starts with the index at 1 and not 0.
+- **position** (Optional): Indicates the position where the tag should be inserted, start with the index at 1 and not at 0, otherwise the tag is added to the end of the file

 ### 6. Generate files